wavefrontHQ/docs/pages/doc/csp_supported_integrations.md

 </table>

-## Integrations That Use Service Accounts
+## Integrations That Use Operations for Applications API Tokens

-Here's the list of the integrations that still use service accounts.
+Here's the list of the integrations that still use API tokens.
 Currently, if your service **is onboarded** to VMware Cloud services, direct ingestion by using the Wavefront Output Plugin for Telegraf is supported only when you use a service account<!--(targeting mid-October)-->.

 * AWS Lambda Functions <!--(targeted for update mid September)-->
 * Spring Boot <!--(target mid-end of September)-->